kburkettgeo/node-socket-hexpress/README.md

 run the server:  `node hexGameServer.js`

-open a couple of browsers (like chrome and firefox) and start clicking around!
+open a couple of browsers (like chrome and firefox), point them at http://localhost:3000, and start clicking around!